pgorbachev/octopus-base/docs/Octopus Developer Guide.md

 ## Branch names

-- feature/issue_id: for enhancements/features/technical tasks
+- issue_id-brief-description: if there is an issue for the change
-- bug/issue_id: for bugfixes
+- brief-description: if there is no issue (primitive change)

-- issue_id: for lazies
+Examples: 13-fix-npe-on-start, 12-support-security-champ, fix-typo

 ## Pull Request names